What is an Ultra-Low Temperature Freezer?

 There are many reasons to choose a Froilabo Ultra-Low Temperature Freezer, mainly that they protect the sample, the user, and the environment.

-- Froilabo’s ULT Freezers have a fast recovery time and quickly return to the desired temperatures in instances such as if someone has the door open.
+- Have a fast recovery time and quickly return to the desired temperatures in instances such as if someone has the door open.

 Find out More

-Alternatively, to be the first to hear about future Ultra-Low Temperature Freezers and products, news and research from Froilabo, why not take a moment to join us on social media?
+Alternatively, to be the first to hear about future products, news and research from Froilabo, why not take a moment to join us on social media?